8 Best Things to Do in Berat, Albania

 • Friendly House (Local dishes and vegan options)

-• Eni Traditional Food Berat (Perfect place for lunch or dinner)
+• Eni Traditional Food (Perfect place for lunch or dinner)

 TIP

-How many Days do you Need in Berat, Albania?
+How many Days do you Need in Berat?

-Most people only take a day trip to Berat.
-However, we recommend you spend at least 2 days and enjoy the best things to do in Berat, Albania.
+Most people only do a day trip.
+But we recommend spending at least 2 days there and enjoying the best things to do in Berat.
 Then travel to Vlore, Himare, Dhermi, or Ksamil.

 We hope our list of the best things to do in Berat will help you plan your next trip to Albania.
 If you have any questions or thoughts, let us know in the comment below.